automatika-robotics/sugarcoat/docs/advanced/use.md

 5- Follow the previous method to create any number of functional units in your package.

-6- To use your components with ROS Sugar Launcher in multi-threaded execution, jump to step 11.
+6- To use your components with Sugarcoat Launcher in multi-threaded execution, jump to step 11.
 To Setup multi-process execution check step 7.

-7- Next, to use your components with ROS Sugar Launcher in multi-process execution you need to create an entry point for the ROS2 package.
+7- Next, to use your components with Sugarcoat Launcher in multi-process execution you need to create an entry point for the ROS2 package.

 ```bash
 cd my-awesome-pkg\my_awesome_pkg